swdevpa/xtool/README.md

 # xtool

 Cross-platform Xcode replacement.
-Build and deploy iOS apps with SwiftPM on Linux, Windows, and macOS.
+Build and deploy iOS and watchOS apps with SwiftPM on Linux, Windows, and macOS.

 ## Overview

 xtool is a cross-platform (Linux/WSL/macOS) tool that replicates Xcode functionality with open standards.

-✅ Build a SwiftPM package into an iOS app
+✅ Build a SwiftPM package into an iOS or watchOS app

-✅ Sign and install iOS apps
+✅ Sign and install iOS and watchOS apps

+✅ Create iOS apps with watchOS extensions

 ✅ Interact with Apple Developer Services programmatically

+✅ Use SwiftData for data persistence (iOS 17+/macOS 14+/watchOS 8+)

 ## Getting Started